Spend as little as five minutes searching for Shopify CRMs online and you’ll notice there are a lot of solutions to choose from.

 - Improving your retention strategy

-But first, let’s see what key features you should look for when shopping around.
+But first, let’s see what CRMs are all about and key features you should look for when shopping around.

 Key benefits of CRMs for Shopify

-A modern CRM has many functions, but originally the software was created to improve business-customer relationships.
-A CRM manages your contacts and gathers essential customer information, such as demographics, purchases, and previous interactions.
-This data is easily accessible across anyone in your company.
+Ecommerce CRM software has many functions, but originally the software was created to improve business-customer relationships.
+A CRM helps with contact management and gathers essential customer profiles, such as demographics, purchases, and previous interactions.
+This data is easily accessible to anyone in your company.

-For marketing, the right CRM can expedite menial tasks through automation.
+For marketing processes, the right CRM can expedite menial tasks through automation.
 So the time it takes your team member to handle something like a drip campaign can now be used for something that can’t be automated, like content creation.

 Last but not least, a CRM can also improve internal communication, aside from enhanced communication with your customers, which means that each team member can maintain a unified brand voice, with notes, tags, and messages all contained in one system.